Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 The CAN-FD bus provides connectivity to compatible devices.
 Duet3D manufacture a range of expansion devices.

-The CAN BUS is connected via a 2-pin KK connector.
+The CAN-FD bus is connected via a 2-pin KK connector.
 2-core twisted pair wiring is recommended.

 # Programming the bootloader